Lassehhansen/LLM_Bias/README.md

 # World According to LLMs

-This project aims to understand the prevalence of disease mentions for 19 different diseases and compare them with GPT-4/Llama 2/Llama 1 Estimates.
+This project aims to understand the prevalence of disease mentions for 22 different diseases and compare them with GPT-4/Llama 2/Llama 1 Estimates.
 The goal is to understand biases among disease prevalence according to training data, model outputs, and the real world.

+## Introduction

+The rise of large language models (LLMs) like GPT-4, fueled by vast textual data and technological advancements, has significantly impacted natural language processing and healthcare.
+These models, trained on data sources like Common Crawl and Wikipedia, demonstrate advanced text generation and understanding.
+However, learning from a broad range of web sources renders these models prone to embedding societal biases.
+Prior work has demonstrated the existence of such biases, including the impact of race on LLM triage decisions and estimates of disease prevalence.
+The nature and origin of such biases in broad web text data itself, however, remains largely unexplored.

+Our research investigates these biases by analyzing web data across various platforms, including Arxiv, Wikipedia, and Common Crawl.
+We aim to examine how diseases are textually represented in relation to race and gender, uncovering biases in LLM training data.

+## Methods
+Our analysis involved a detailed co-occurrence study across six critical text corpora: Arxiv, Books, C4, GitHub, StackExchange, and Wikipedia (English), accessed via the RedPajama-Data-1T dataset.
+This dataset is an open-source implementation of the Llama-1 pre-training environment and influences over 160 open-source LLMs, including those from MosaicML and StabilityAI.

+## Data Processing
+Text data in JSON Lines format was extracted from these corpora using standard retrieval methods.
+A specialized filtering pipeline was employed to isolate texts pertinent to our research, focusing on documents containing disease-related terms alongside demographic identifiers.

-## Research Questions:
+## Co-Occurrence Analysis

-- How do skews in race-disease associations in pre-training data relate to race and gender biases in model outputs?
-- What metrics can we use to predict healthcare-related biases in outputs?
-- How well is “the world as it is” (true disease distributions) reflected in these open-source corpora?
-- Measuring co-occurrence between disease terms and race/ethnicity and gender keywords in pre-training data.
-- Can these results inform us about bias in the final model outputs?
-I.e., do co-occurrence ratios in pre-training data correlate with fine-tuned LLM bias?
-- How well do the pre-training datasets reflect true disease-demographic relationships?
-I.e., how well does the distribution of disease-demographic associations in the training data match ‘true’ distributions?
+We computed co-occurrence counts for race and gender-related keywords against various diseases within defined token windows.
+The analysis spanned multiple window sizes to capture immediate and broader contextual associations.
+This methodology created a co-occurrence matrix, delineating the relationship between diseases and demographic categories.
+Our primary focus was on the ratio of specific racial or gender mentions relative to total occurrences for each disease, offering a quantifiable perspective on demographic representation in disease-related discourse within these corpora.
+All code is available at GitHub Repository.

 ## Repository Structure (Desired):